-Many new families are interested in homeschooling due to the pandemic, but are confused about what homeschooling really is.
+Many families are interested in homeschooling due to world events, but are confused about what homeschooling really is.
 I hope this helps to clarify.

 Homeschoolers are governed by SC’s homeschool law.
 We pay for everything ourselves and have the freedom to choose our own curriculum, resources, methods of assessment, and schedule.
 Our children are not considered public school students, can learn at their own pace, don’t have to answer to outside teachers, and aren’t required to take standardized tests.